Barry Miles

 Barry Miles (born 21 February 1943) is an English author known for his participation in and writing on the subjects of the 1960s London underground and counterculture.
-He is the author of numerous books and his work has also regularly appeared in leftist newspapers such as The Guardian.
+He is the author of numerous books and his work has also regularly appeared in newspapers such as The Guardian.
 In the 1960s, he was co-owner of the Indica Gallery and helped start the independent newspaper International Times.

-Biography
+Early life

+The son of Albert and May Miles, the young Miles was educated at Cirencester Grammar School, Gloucestershire College of Art (NDD, 1963), and the University of London (ATD, 1964).